Roger Federer junior years

-Junior career 1993-1998
+Junior career

+Background

 Federer was almost four years old when Boris Becker, his childhood idol, won his first Wimbledon title in 1985.
 From then on, Federer watched "tennis matches on television for hours on end."
 Reflecting on his childhood, he said, "I liked tennis the best of all sports.
 It was always exciting and winning or losing was always in my hands."
 Soon after enrolling in school at the age of six, Federer became the best in his age group and trained three times a week in and around Basel.
-It was at these sessions that he became friends with Marco Chiudinelli, a "talented" boy a month younger than Federer.
-The boys often played squash, table tennis, and soccer together.
-A region-wide top tennis group was formed when the pair was eight years old; despite playing for different clubs, they became members.
+When he was eight, Federer joined a region-wide tennis group, where he first met Marco Chiudinelli, a "talented" boy who belonged to the nearby Basel Lawn Tennis Club; just a month younger than Federer.
+They quickly became friends, playing squash, table tennis, and football together, but were soon the 'black sheep' of the group, with one or the other often forced to sit on the sidelines for disciplinary reasons.

 They first played each other at an official event called The Bambino Cup in Arlesheim when both were eight.
-"Back then we only played one long set of up to nine games," Chiudinelli recollects.
+"Back then we only played one long set of up to nine games", Chiudinelli recollects.
 "Things weren't going well for me at the beginning.
 I was behind 2–5 and I started to cry.
 We cried a lot back then even during the matches.
 Roger came up to me and tried to comfort me when we switched sides.
 He told me everything would be alright, and in fact, things got better.
 I took the lead 7–6 and noticed that the tide had turned.
 Then he began to cry and I ran up to him and give him encouragement and things went better for him.
 It was the only time I could beat him."